13 results total, viewing 1 - 13

 9/1/20 03:59 PM

-Congress is right to pursue stronger regulation of dominant tech platforms, The Seattle Times wrote in an editorial this week.
+Congress is right to pursue stronger regulation of dominant tech platforms, The Seattle Times wrote in an editorial.
 Saying "Congress is doing a tremendous service by scrutinizing the excessive, harmful market power of online platforms such as Google and Facebook," the paper's editorial board called on Congress to restore fair competition, help sustain the free press and nurture a diversity of news sources for voters and communities across the nation.

 By The Seattle Times editorial board |